HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Results

 \subsubsection{Results}

-\textbf{FLN-all significantly improves bug-fixing performance compared to the baseline.} Figure \ref{fig:RQ1_individuals_baseline} illustrates the trend in Pass@k rates for the baseline and the seven heuristics across a range of k values from 1 to 10, providing a comprehensive view of their comparative performance on bug fixing.
-Notably, certain heuristics, particularly CFN-all and FLN-all, show consistent improvements over the baseline as k increases.
-Table \ref{RQ1_passk} summarizes specific Pass@k results (k=1, 5, and 10, n=10) for the baseline and different heuristics using nucleus sampling.
+\textbf{Overall, several HAFix heuristics show consistent and significant improvements over the baseline, particularly on Defects4J and with DeepSeek-Coder models.} Figure \ref{fig:rq1_passk_baseline_heuristics_2_datasets_3_models} illustrates the trends in Pass@k rates for the baseline and the seven heuristics across a range of k values from 1 to 10, evaluated on two datasets and three subject models, providing a comprehensive view of their comparative performance on bug fixing.
+Notably, certain heuristics, such as FN-modified and FN-all in CodeLlama-Instruct-7B on Defects4J (Figure \subfig{fig:rq1_passk_baseline_heuristics_2_datasets_3_models}{rq1_passk_baseline_heuristics_2_datasets_3_models:b}), show consistent improvements over the baseline as k increases.
+Similar consistent improvements can be observed in other configurations as illustrated in Figures \subfig{fig:rq1_passk_baseline_heuristics_2_datasets_3_models}{rq1_passk_baseline_heuristics_2_datasets_3_models:c} through Figure \subfig{fig:rq1_passk_baseline_heuristics_2_datasets_3_models}{rq1_passk_baseline_heuristics_2_datasets_3_models:f}.
+Table \ref{RQ1_passk} summarizes Pass@k results for k=1, 5, and 10 (n=10) across all datasets and models.
 We selected these k values because they are commonly reported and provide a balanced perspective on performance at lower, mid, and higher thresholds \citep{du2023classeval,yu2024codereval}.
-Compared to the baseline's rates of 33.44\% at Pass@5 and 39.22\% at Pass@10, CFN-all shows an improvement of approximately 3\% at Pass@5 and 5\% at Pass@10, while FLN-all improves by about 6\% at Pass@5 and 10\% at Pass@10 over the baseline.
+For example, on CodeLlama-Instruct-7B with Defects4J, compared to the baseline's rates of 25.17\% at Pass@1, 37.40\% at Pass@5 and 40.52\% at Pass@10, FN-modified shows an improvement of approximately 9\% at Pass@1, 4\% at Pass@5 and 6\% at Pass@10, while FN-all improves by about 7\% at Pass@1, 7\% at Pass@5 and 15\% at Pass@10 over the baseline.